Americans in Paris: Funny, Real Tips from an American Expat

 8- Stairway to Heaven

-Like most large cities, Americans in Paris need to expect everything to be more compact in Paris.
+Like most large cities, Americans traveling to Paris need to expect everything to be more compact.
 From the cars you see on the road to the space in your hotel room.

 Expect the elevators to be equally small.
 And by small, I mean that you and your bag may be all that fits in some elevators.
 Unless you are on a high floor, are lugging heavy suitcases, or have a physical condition that makes it difficult, use the stairs and leave the elevator open for other guests.